Mvb1122/Java-Projects/README.md

 Clicker Game is a game I made in JSwing using all of the previous information.

 Exponentials App is a brief "calculator" that I made for a friend, using the previous information, and some stuff about Android.

+Files App is an app I am working on to store and retrieve a file from a remote server.

+Missile Guidance Script is exactly what it says-- A script for simulating a missile's movement in 3D space.
+(I'm still working on it.)